 How does conveyancing in St Neots differ for newly converted properties?

 Most buyers of new build residence in St Neots approach us having been asked by the seller to sign contracts and commit to the purchase even before the residence is built.
 This is because house builders in St Neots tend to buy the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in St Neots or who has acted in the same development.

-I've recently found out that there is a flying freehold issue on a property I have offered on last month in what was supposed to be a straight forward, chain free conveyancing.
-St Neots is the location of the property.
-Can you shed any light on this issue?
+Yesterday I discovered that there is a flying freehold element on a house I have offered on last month in what was supposed to be a quick, no chain conveyancing.
+St Neots is where the house is located.
+What do you suggest?

-Flying freeholds in St Neots are rare but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside St Neots you would need to get your solicitor to go through the deeds thoroughly.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in St Neots may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in St Neots are unusual but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in St Neots you must be sure that your lawyer goes through the deeds very carefully.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in St Neots may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold residence.